nsarathy/Markey/README.md

 ## Option 3
 Optional feature: Customers can leave reviews associated with specific products from sellers.
 Other customers can view the reviews after they post.
 Sellers may view reviews on their products.
 ## Instructions to compile and run
+Client and Server were developed as 2 separate intellij projects, so some classes may repeat in the folders.
 There are 2 folders server and client that contain the classes and files for the client and server sides of the project respectively.
 - Compile and run ```Server.java``` in the ```server``` folder to get the server up and running
 - Compile and run ```Login.java``` in the ```client``` folder to start the application